EricHu33/EricHu33.github.io/_posts/2021-09-21-unity-healthbar-shader.md

 ---
-title:  "Health Bar Shader With Procedural ticks"
+title:  "Health Bar Shader With Procedural Ticks"
 header:
   image: /assets/images/hp_header.png
+tags:
+  - Shader
+  - Health Bar
+  - SDF
   #caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---
 One request from my latest project is that we need a health bar on top of every character that represent it's hp.